barry-jones/live-documenter/README.md

 ![Console application](/readme/images/ld_console_preview.png)

 ### API Library
 A DLL that can be referenced by projects to automatically generate documentation at runtime.
 Details of the API and how to use it can be found in the [documentation][1].

 ## Installation
 This will only work on Windows at the moment, work is ongoing to transfer to netstandard and to make everything except the desktop application cross platform on .NET Core.

-The installers are provided in the release pages for the [latest version](https://github.com/barry-jones/live-documenter/releases) MSI files are provided seperately.
+The installers are provided in the release pages for the [latest version](https://github.com/barry-jones/live-documenter/releases) MSI files are provided separately.
 To install, download the required MSI files from the release page and run the installer.

 ## Build Latest